r-three/git-theta/README.md

 Specifically, Git-Theta currently support plug-ins for the [`Checkpoint`](https://github.com/r-three/git-theta/blob/main/git_theta/checkpoints/base.py), [`Update`](https://github.com/r-three/git-theta/blob/main/git_theta/updates/base.py), and [`Merge`](https://github.com/r-three/git-theta/blob/main/git_theta/merges/base.py) classes.
 Third-party users can register a plug-in by creating a small installable package that defines the plugin and registers it as an entry point under the name scope `git_theta.plugins.(checkpoints|updates|merges)`.
 An example plugin for JSON formatted checkpoints can be found [here](https://github.com/r-three/git-theta/tree/main/plugins#git-theta-plug-ins).
-Alternatively, plug-ins can be added directly to the `git-theta` package by adding new subclasses to the approperiate modules, then declaring it in the the `entry_points` dict in `setup.py`.
+Alternatively, plug-ins can be added directly to the `git-theta` package by adding new subclasses to the appropriate modules, then declaring it in the `entry_points` dict in `setup.py`.

 # Development Setup

 This project uses `black` for code formatting and `isort` for import statement ordering.
-Additionaly, it includes CI that checks for compliance.
+Additionally, it includes CI that checks for compliance.
 We include pre-commit hooks that will automatically run `black` and `isort` against any python files staged for commit.
  These hooks can be installed with: